Busdorf: St. Andreas Haddeby (Busdorf)

-Haddeby's St. Andrew's Church is located outside the village center.
+St. Andrew's Church is located outside the village centre.
 The single-nave Romanesque fieldstone church was built around 1200.
-It is said to be located on the foundations of the church that Ansgar had built in 849 when he wanted to evangelize the Vikings.
+It is said to be located on the foundations of the church that Ansgar had built in 849 when he wanted to evangelise the Vikings.
 However, the church is located outside the historic ring wall on one of the most important trade routes in the region.